Moving Day

 • Put coffee, tea kettle, snacks, soda, and can/bottle opener, first aid kit and a few tools in the "DO NOT PACK" closet.

 • Packing and pick up for shipping and storage will probably take two to three days.
-Movers usually arrive in the morning (depending on their location) and may be there until late at night, so plan your dinner around their time frame.
+Movers usually arrive in the morning (depending on their location) and may be there until late at night, so plan your dinner around their schedule.

 • Give FIRM instructions to packers that they do not begin packing up a room until you have given them specific instructions for each room as to what to pack, store, etc.